• How it works

 When is a Lease to Own Agreement a good idea?

-A lease to own agreement works well for renters who need time and flexibility before committing to a home purchase.
+A lease-to-own agreement works well for renters who need time and flexibility before committing to a home purchase.

 • It’s a practical option for tenants with low credit scores who aren’t ready to qualify for a mortgage.
 The lease period allows time to strengthen financial standing while still moving toward homeownership.